 Apart from the usual medication that you need (e.g. for high blood pressure, birth control pills, etc.) and the standard ones (e.g. for headaches, diarrhea, etc.), make sure that you also pack the following:

 - Seasickness pills, and/or…

-- Sea Bands: most of the time, seasickness pills are not enough and if that happens, buy Sea Bands.
-At first, I didn’t believe that these things could work, but after my 1st rough day at sea during my Antarctica cruise, I was willing to try anything and well — this one worked wonders for me!
-I never became seasick again (It depends on every person though if this acupressure technique will work; but most of the time it does.
+- Sea Bands: This is a must for your Antarctica packing list.
+After all, most of the time, seasickness pills are not enough and if that happens, buy Sea Bands.
+At first, I didn’t believe that these things could work, but after my 1st rough day at sea during my Antarctica cruise, I was willing to try anything, and well — this one worked wonders for me!
+I never became seasick again (It depends on every person though if this acupressure technique will work, but most of the time it does.
 A lot of the people on our ship were wearing these).